-Light sources for roadway lighting are being converted from High Pressure Sodium (HPS) luminaires to Light Emitting Diode (LED) luminaires because they are energy efficient and offer better visibility.
-LEDs with higher (greater than 3000K) correlated color temperature (CCT) often have higher blue content in their spectrum (460 to 480 nm) than conventional High Pressure Sodium (HPS) lamps.
+Roadway lighting sources are being converted from high pressure sodium (HPS) and other high-intensity discharge (HID) luminaires to light emitting diode (LED) luminaires because LEDs are generally more energy efficient and may offer better visibility.
+LEDs with a correlated color temperature (CCT) greater than 3000K often have higher blue content in their spectrum (460 to 480 nm) than HPS lamps.
 Light in this wavelength affects the production of the hormone melatonin, which regulates the human circadian rhythm.
-Melatonin increases drowsiness, and it is naturally produced late in the evening until the early morning in humans.
-Recently, the American Medical Association (AMA) reported that roadway lighting with higher blue content such as the light produced by LEDs could adversely suppress melatonin and affect the sleep health of people (drivers, pedestrians etc.) exposed to it.
-However, a definitive link between melatonin suppression and roadway lighting has never been reported.
-Alternatively, there could also be an advantage of the blue content in the LEDs.
-Since the blue content in LEDs suppresses melatonin, it has the potential to reduce driver drowsiness and make them more alert.
-In order to design effective roadway lighting, research is needed to understand the relationship between melatonin suppression and driver drowsiness and health caused by LED roadway lighting.
-This research will lead to better lighting recommendations that will mitigate any harmful health effects of LED lighting while making drivers more alert.
+In June 2016, the American Medical Association (AMA) issued a report (The Council on Science and Public Health Report 2-A-16, Human and Environmental Effects of Light Emitting Diode (LED) Community Lighting) noting that roadway lighting with higher blue content, such as the light produced by LEDs with higher CCTs, could adversely suppress melatonin and affect the sleep health of people exposed to it.
+However, a link between melatonin suppression and LED lighting at roadway levels has never been reported.
+There could, however, be an advantage to the blue content in the LEDs.
+Because the blue content in LEDs has the potential to suppress melatonin, then by extension it may have the potential to make drivers more alert.

 In order to design LED roadway lighting that minimizes any negative impacts on drivers, research is needed to understand the relationship between LED roadway lighting and driver sleep health and alertness.